the difference between an Index Fund and etf

 Of course, there are problems with that.
 The S&P 500 index is comprised of around 500 companies listed on the NYSE (New York Stock Exchange).
 Imagine buying shares in 500 companies.
 There would be large dealing charges associated with that and it would be very time-intensive.
 You would also have to rebalance your portfolio constantly.

-A lot of terms are thrown around in the fund industry.
-One thing which confused me at the start was comparing the difference between an index fund and an index ETF (exchange traded fund).
-If you were to assume both track an index, that would be the correct assumption.
 If you buy a FTSE 100 ETF or a FTSE 100 Index Fund, you will be tracking the FTSE 100 index.
 You will own the underlying assets that make up that index in either the ETF of the Index Fund.
-Of course, there are a few differences.
+There are differences between the two and these differences should be considered.

 It must be noted that some indices track more companies than others and this has ramifications in the index fund industry.
 An index fund tracking a smaller index (eg. fewer companies), can easily buy all of the underlying securities.
 This is called “full replication”.